mohanrajendran/mohanrajendran.github.io/_posts/2014-10-25-SICPSolution2_2Pt2.md

 ### Exercise 2.12<a name="Exercise2_12">&nbsp;</a>

 In this exercise, we are tasked with creating procedures to support intervals specified by the center point and the percentage of error.
-We can reuse the `make-center-width`, `width` and `center` code givn in the book.
+We can reuse the `make-center-width`, `width` and `center` code given in the book.
 The code for percentage-based interval is as follows:-

 {% highlight scheme %}
 (define (make-center-percent center percent)